Costa Rica: Introduction to Global Health

 - Students should expect a moderate to strenuous level of physical activity on this program, including longer distance hikes on uneven and remote terrain in hot weather.

 - This program reviews and accepts applications on a rolling basis.
 Early application is recommended.
-The priority application deadline is April 15, 2020.
-The final application deadline will be October 1, 2020.

 Students will be housed at hotels and in shared cabanas.
 Some locations will not have access to wi-fi or cell phone service including over New Year’s Eve.
 Check out the video below for a view of the beach outside of your accomodations at Poor Man's Paradise, Drakes Bay.